Erenussocrates/My-Bitburner-Scripts/README.txt

-combined-list.txt , distribution-list.txt , myOwnServers.txt , all-list.txt :
+combined-list.txt , distribution-list.txt , myOwnServers.txt , all-list.txt ,
+stock-list.txt , stock-record.txt :

 "combined-list.txt" : Typically, there are names of servers that have money inside them on this list, so that they can be used for various grow-weaken-hack processes.
 For this reason, moneyless servers won't be on this list.
+Also, the servers who have entries in Stock Market won't be on this list either.

 "distribution-list.txt" : Typically, there are names of servers that have RAM inside them on this list, so that they can be used for their ability to